CITIES-Dashboard/citiesdashboard.com/readme.md

 - `Components` directory contains reusable components that are used across multiple pages and sections of the dashboard.
 These components enable functionalities like raw dataset downloading in CSV format, presenting comments under projects, providing navigational aids like Speed Dial Buttons, etc. *For detailed documentation of all components, click [here](frontend/src/Components/README.md)*.
 - `Pages` directory contains the main pages of the dashboard, including the `Home` page, a template `Project` page for each dataset, and a `404` page for undefined routes in the application.
 The `Routes` defined in [`App.jsx`](frontend/src/App.jsx) correspond to these pages. *For detailed documentation of all pages, click [here](frontend/src/Pages/README.md)*.
 - `Graphs` directory contains the components responsible for rendering data visualizations using Google Charts and Nivo Charts.
 These components fetch data from Google Sheets, process it, and render the charts on the dashboard. *For detailed documentation of all graph components, click [here](frontend/src/Graphs/README.md)*.
 - `ContextProviders` directory contains the context providers used to manage global state and share data across components.
-These providers include `LinkContext` for navigation state management and `SheetsDataContext` for fetching metadata from Google Sheets. *For detailed documentation of all context providers, click [here](frontend/src/ContextProviders/README.md)*.
+These providers include `LinkContext` for navigation state management and `TabContext` for managing the current subchart tab. *For detailed documentation of all context providers, click [here](frontend/src/ContextProviders/README.md)*.
 - `Themes` directory contains the custom themes and color schemes used by the dashboard. *For detailed documentation of all themes, click [here](frontend/src/Themes/README.md)*.
 - `Utils` directory contains utility functions and helper methods used throughout the application.
 These utilities include an HTML-to-MUI parser, Google Analytics Tracker, etc. *For detailed documentation of all utility functions, click [here](frontend/src/Utils/README.md)*.